-Solar Power New Brunswick 2019
+Solar Power New Brunswick (2023 Guide)

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

-When thinking about solar power, the first questions that often come to a person’s mind are:
+When thinking about solar power, the first two questions that often come to a person’s mind are:

-- “How big does my solar system need to be?”
+- “How big does my system need to be?”

 - “How much will it cost?”

-Sizing Your System
+1. Sizing Your System

-After you know how much energy you use, you can easily calculate the size of the solar power system that you’ll need by using the following equation:
+You can calculate the size of the solar power system that you’ll need with the following equation:

-Size of system needed (in kW) = yearly energy use (in kWh) / 1,142h
+Size of system needed (kW) = yearly energy use (kWh) / annual equivalent full sunlight hours (h)

 10,000kWh / 1,142h = 8.76kW